shivambhilarkar/Spring-Basic-Started/README.md

 # Spring-Basic-Started
-### Repo will contain the basics of Spring.
-Controller and Services.
+  - Repo will contains the basics of Spring.Controller and Services.
-### Used JdbcTemplate with postgres
+  - Used JdbcTemplate with postgres to store data.